pyvista/pyvista-tutorial/ja/_sources/tutorial/06_vtk/c_vtk_algorithms.rst

      |          const char *attributeTypeorName)
      |
      |      Set the input data arrays that this algorithm will process.
+     |      Default to SetInputArrayToProcess(0, 0, 0, fieldAssociation,
+     |      name)
-     |      Specifically the idx array that this algorithm will process
+     |      @param name the name of the array to process
-     |      (starting from 0) is the array on port, connection with the
-     |      specified association and name or attribute type (such as
-     |      SCALARS).
-The fieldAssociation refers to which field in the data
+     |      @param fieldAssociation the field in the data object where the
-     |      object the array is stored.
-See vtkDataObject::FieldAssociations
+     |          array is stored.
-     |      for detail.
+     |      See vtkDataObject::FieldAssociations for detail.
+     |
+     |      @see void SetInputArrayToProcess(int, int, int, int, const char*)
      |
      |  SetInputConnection(...)
      |      SetInputConnection(self, port:int, input:vtkAlgorithmOutput)